 Health care options

-The health issues that you can run into when you are older make it necessary to outline the type of care that you wish to receive, and as an advance directive, a health care Power of Attorney outlines the types of treatment that you do and do not wish to receive.
+The health issues that you can run into when you are older make it necessary to outline the type of care that you wish to receive, and as an advance directive, a health care Power of Attorney document outlines the types of treatment that you do and do not wish to receive.

 You need to be able to trust your attorney-in-fact to make decisions that reflect your wishes.
-This does not solely mean detailing what type of care you wish to receive in your documents, but also discussing what your wishes may be while you can.
+This solely does not mean detailing what type of care you wish to receive in your documents, but also discussing what your wishes may be while you can.

 Having the hard conversations